mmlacak/crochess/docs/source/libcc/ccgame.rst

         capturing opponent's Pawns.
         Resets immediately at the end of a current move.

-    .. c:member:: CcPosDesc current_piece
+    .. c:member:: CcPosDesc initial_piece

-        Flag, a piece starting a cascade, at its current position.
+        Flag, a piece starting current move, its initial position and tag.
         Resets immediately at the end of a current move.

-    .. c:member:: CcPos initial_pos
+    .. c:member:: CcPos current_pos

-        Flag, an initial position of a piece starting a cascade.
+        Flag, current position of a piece starting a move.
         Resets immediately at the end of a current move.

     .. c:member:: CcMove * moves